Locations

 SAP BTP Licensing

-SAP Business Technology Platform (BTP) offers a rich portfolio of services, from application development and integration to data management, analytics, and AI.
+SAP Business Technology Platform (BTP) provides a comprehensive portfolio of services, encompassing application development and integration, data management, analytics, and AI.
 However, BTP’s flexibility comes with a complex licensing landscape.

 CIOs, procurement leaders, and enterprise architects must clearly understand the available commercial models to plan investments and manage costs effectively.